 Most of Life Sciences students (>80%) follow a Ph.D. program either in France or in foreign Universities.
 Others work in the industry or start medical school.

-After graduating of the Learning Sciences curriculum, students can work as an education designer, an editorial manager or a project manager for universities, start-ups, and NGOs, start your own business as a consultant and an entrepreneur, or start a Ph.D. in a doctoral school!
-Also, some students have already a full professional background, training in our program can be a step aside from your professional routine and a way to redesign both your hard and soft skills.
+After graduating from the Learning Sciences track, students can work as education designers, editorial managers or project managers for universities, start-ups, and NGOs; they start their own business as consultants and entrepreneurs, or start a Ph.D. in a doctoral school.
+Also, some students having already a full professional background, training in our program can be a step aside from their professional routine and a way to redesign both their hard and soft skills.
 This is the case for doctors who come to imagine a serious game, designers who want to have a long time of experimentation in the fields of digital techniques and user-centric approach or creators, teachers, and entrepreneurs who are willing to fund their project with a research-based inquiry.

-After graduating of the Digital Sciences curriculum, students can work as data scientist, R&D engineer, digital project manager, consultant and entrepreneur.
+After graduating from the Digital Sciences track, students can work as data scientists, R&D engineers, digital project managers, consultants and entrepreneurs.
 They can also start a Ph.D. in a doctoral school.